Structuring Repositories

 .query(userCodec.maxOne())

-Exposing Operation and Template directly — rather than wrapping them in methods — gives callers maximum flexibility.
+Exposing OperationRead and Operation directly, rather than executing them inside the repository, gives callers full flexibility.
 They can compose, batch, name, or analyze these values however they like, without the repository dictating execution strategy.

 This also means the repository stays in the database layer: it knows what to query, but not when or how to run it.
-The service layer owns the transaction boundary by calling .transact(tx):
+The service layer owns the transaction boundary by calling .transactRead(tx) or .transact(tx):

 - Kotlin